-Mountain Buggy Nano Duo
+Mountain Buggy Nano Duo Review

 When I started to see Mountain Buggy Nano Duo Reviews on a twins club facebook site I knew two things; I needed that buggy more than I need pretty shoes and that is a lot and I needed to get out more as it cannot be normal to be that excited about a new buggy!

 The design of this buggy is very simple and sleek.
 There is little to love or hate really.
-You can get some cool colours on the hood, but I stuck to black, as whilst I loved the yellow I just felt like it would get dirty so very quickly and I didn’t want to be spending time cleaning it all the time.
+You can get some cool colours on the hood, but I stuck to black, as whilst I loved the yellow I just felt like it would get dirty so very quickly and I didn’t want to be cleaning it all the time.
 I have discovered since having it that the fabric used on the hood is slightly textured so that stains don’t cling and it is very easy to clean so perhaps the coloured hoods wouldn’t be a pain.

 A great design feature is that the underneath basket can also be accessed from the front easily which means you are able to use the full capacity of the basket.

 Finally, another small design flaw is the carry strap, which is at the back of the basket and often falls out so it is dragging on the floor.
 This doesn’t affect usability, but after a while I am sure will damage that strap so I end up tucking it in a lot.
-I think a popper or Velcro to enable this to be secured when not in use as a carry strap would solve this
+I think a popper or Velcro to enable this to be secured when not in use as a carry strap would solve the problem.

 OMG!!
 This is amazing.
 We previously had the Joie Aire Twin, which is also a light buggy, but the Mountain Buggy Nano Duo is something else.
 Wait for this….
 The Mountain Buggy Nano Duo weight is only 9kgs (20lbs).
 This makes such a difference when pushing up hill!
 I have found since having twins that double buggies tend to get very heavy having two children of the same size in them.
 Before with my boys of different ages it was so much easier as the combined weight was much lower, but with toddler twins (who happen to be on the 91st centile for height) the weight of a buggy is really important.

-The width of the buggy is 73cm and I am yet to find somewhere that we can’t go.
-This makes the buggy perfect for city living, but equally it is fine going over uneven ground and grass so has lots of flexiblility.
-I believe this is slightly wider than even some other mountain buggy models, but what I have found is that the whole buggy is that width so it is very easy to judge whether you can fit.
+The Mountain Buggy Nano Duo width is 73cm and I am yet to find somewhere that we can’t go.
+This makes the buggy perfect for city living, but equally it is fine going over uneven ground and grass is flexible.
+I believe this it slightly wider than the Mountain Buggy Duet, but the whole buggy is that width so it is very easy to judge whether you can fit.
 This buggy has made life more accessible!
 I have had no problem with it in a busy part of London.
 This was not the case with previous buggies.

 The Mountain Buggy Nano Duo Folded dimensions are H 51.5cm W 73cm and H 28cm

 Using it as an adult

 All in all I would totally recommend this buggy and am happy with the value for money.
-I suspect that I will only use it until my girls go to nursery so probably I will only get a year or so usage in total, but if I had been able to get this when they were small I would have done so and it would certainly last from baby to big toddler.
-In that way £399 (plus rain cover) seems like a good price to me.
+If you get some 3-4 years out of it £399 (plus rain cover) seems like a good price.
 There are cheaper lightweight double buggies, but they honestly don’t push as well or manoeuvre as easily and the fact that this folds so small and is so light means that now as the girls are getting bigger we often just think – let’s just pop it in the boot just in case….
 We would not have done this with previous double buggies.